[?] Subscribe To This Site

 Only residents may avoid inheritance tax by donations: To avoid this, simply buy property in the name of children or loved ones while keeping usu fruct rights for yourself.
 Safeguard all other rights for yourself by a large or total power of attorney!

-Therefor and for other reasons, given in property investment Tenerife
+Therefor and for other reasons, given in property investment in Tenerife is always a good idea.

 Residents may donate their real estate to their spouses or children while they are still alive.

-Doing so, the owners of real estate will keep the right by usufruct (uso fructo) to use their property while alive but, giving it as 'donation'where a tax applies which will be 0,1% .
+Doing so, the owners of real estate will keep the right by usufruct (uso fructo) to use their property while alive but, giving it as 'donation' where a tax applies which will be 0,1% .
 (This is called nuda propriedad in Spanish).

 In the case of death the 'usufruct' will become void by the certificate of death in which case a minimal administration fee will apply depending on age of diseased.